 - The GKE service account name

-Although not required currently, we recommend that you register your cluster in your project's environ (also referred to as the Hub).
-An environ lets you organize clusters to make multi-cluster management easier.
-By registering your clusters in an environ, you can group services and other infrastructure as needed to apply consistent policies.
-If you have clusters in different projects, you need to register the clusters with the environ host project rather than the project that the cluster was created in.
-For more information, see Registering clusters to the environ.
+Although not required currently, we recommend that you register your cluster in your project's fleet (formerly known as an environ).
+A fleet lets you organize clusters to make multi-cluster management easier.
+By registering your clusters in a fleet, you can group services and other infrastructure as needed to apply consistent policies.
+If you have clusters in different projects, you need to register the clusters with the fleet host project rather than the project that the cluster was created in.
+For more information, see Registering clusters to the fleet.

-The concept of an environ host project is important when you set up your cluster to enable the options that Anthos Service Mesh requires.
+The concept of a fleet host project is important when you set up your cluster to enable the options that Anthos Service Mesh requires.
 The service mesh for your cluster is identified with a value that is based on a project number.
-When you are setting up clusters from different projects, you need to use the project number for the environ host project.
+When you are setting up clusters from different projects, you need to use the project number for the fleet host project.